twillis209/zinb_analysis/notes.md

 I was able to get a simple `bplapply` function running in parallel or at least it seemed so, as the wall time was less than the some of the reported user+sys time.
 The scripts that matter are apparently not running in parallel, though.

+Tried using `mclapply` and it runs in parallel only on the head node, not when submitted using SGE.

 # Analyses

 Datasets (from Methods section):